-The Morgan Stanley Group applies "pay-for-performance" philosophy that pervades its culture and motivates the employees.
-The Morgan Stanley Group rewards employees by directly linking compensation to performance based on their annual objective setting and annual performance evaluation, taking account of the overall performance of the MSBAL Group as a whole over the longer term; performance of the relevant business units; contribution of individual employees to the above performance; and outlook of the overall Morgan Stanley Group.
+The Morgan Stanley Group applies "pay-for-performance" philosophy that aims to reward employees for the achievement of both financial and non-financial risk metrics and adherence to standards, including with respect to risk management.
+The Morgan Stanley Group rewards employees by directly linking compensation to performance based on their annual objective setting and annual performance evaluation, conduct, taking account of the overall performance of the MSBAL Group as a whole over the longer term; performance of the relevant business units; contribution of individual employees to the above performance; and outlook of the overall Morgan Stanley Group.